IvanHanloth/Easy-Send/README-en.md

 **V3.1.3 (updated on 2022/11/23)**

--Fixed the problem of error reporting in background online update -Fixed the problem that the upgrade program could not decompress files
+- Fixed the problem of error reporting in background online update
+- Fixed the problem that the upgrade program could not decompress files

 **V3.1.2 (updated on 2022/11/22)**